 Update 3/10/20.
 Have you heard the TV and radio commercials for Right Size Smoothies?
-If yes, you may have been intrigued by the claims that Right Size smoothies contain an “all natural, appetite suppressant clinically proven to knock out hunger”.
+If yes, you may have been intrigued by the claims that Right Size smoothies contain an “all-natural, appetite suppressant clinically proven to knock out hunger”.
 I was intrigued too and that is why I decided to do some digging and see if there was any scientific proof for using this product over just making your own smoothie.
-Also see my 2015 review of Right Size Smoothies for more information.
+Also, see the other review of Right Size Smoothies for more information.

 Smoothies And Weight Loss